 East Front Control Option (For Long Campaigns)

-a.
-East Front Screen provides info on German forces, front line and Soviet offensive potential.
+- East Front Screen provides info on German forces, front line and Soviet offensive potential

-b.
-Units may be moved between fronts.
-Player chooses which if any German units on the East Front are pulled back to refit. c.
-Soviet controlled hexes are shown on the map.
+- Units may be moved between fronts.
+Player chooses which if any German units on the East Front are pulled back to refit.

-d.
-When using EFC Option, game ends when Berlin falls or can last until the end of July 1945.
+- When using EFC Option, game ends when Berlin falls or can last until the beginning of August 1945.
 When not using the EFC Option the game ends in early May 1945 (or earlier if Allies capture Berlin) and movement of units between fronts is based on historical movements.

 Amphibious and Airborne Landing Rules

-Amphibious HQs with Naval Support and Temporary Ports
+- Amphibious HQs with Naval Support, Temporary Ports and Mulberry Harbors

-Coordinated airborne landings with non-amphibious forces during own turn VIII.
-Multi-role Support Units
+- Coordinated airborne landings with non-amphibious forces during own turn

-Large Multi-role units divide into 3 parts when made support units (break regiment into 3 battalions)
+- Large Multi-role units divide into 3 parts when made support units (break brigade/regiment into 3 battalions)